0xAX/linux-insides/Booting/linux-bootstrap-5.md

 Again we set `rdi` to a pointer to the `boot_params` structure and call `decompress_kernel` from [arch/x86/boot/compressed/misc.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/misc.c) with seven arguments:

-* `rmode` - pointer to the [boot_params](https://github.com/torvalds/linux/blob/master//arch/x86/include/uapi/asm/bootparam.h#L114) structure which is filled by bootloader or during early kernel initialzation;
+* `rmode` - pointer to the [boot_params](https://github.com/torvalds/linux/blob/master//arch/x86/include/uapi/asm/bootparam.h#L114) structure which is filled by bootloader or during early kernel initialization;
 * `heap` - pointer to the `boot_heap` which represents start address of the early boot heap;
 * `input_data` - pointer to the start of the compressed kernel or in other words pointer to the `arch/x86/boot/compressed/vmlinux.bin.bz2`;
 * `input_len` - size of the compressed kernel;